elba/idris-elba-interface/README.md

 - `--ide-mode`
 - `--ide-mode-socket`

-The plugin of vscode has some strange behavior after the reload caused by manifest change.
+The plugin of vscode has some strange behaviors after the reload caused by manifest change.
 Seems that it's because the plugin tries to cache previous evaluations.
 More tests on other editors is necessary.